-Augmented reality and virtual reality, AR and VR for short, are often lumped together as one and the same; however, the two are actually completely different technologies — each with its own-use applications.
+Augmented reality and virtual reality, AR and VR for short, are often lumped together as one and the same.
+However, the two are actually completely different technologies, each with its own use applications.

 What is AR?

 Augmented reality applies to the real world and simply adds to it.
 AR doesn’t inhibit the sights, sounds, and smells of the real world around users; it adds to it, layering on top of the reality they already see.
 It generally requires a mobile app or program with camera access to add the elements users don’t see.
 The most popular use of AR came in 2016 with Pokémon Go.
-The game allows players to see and catch Pokémon characters in their own backyards or on the street via their mobile phone, location, and surroundings.
+The game allows players to see and catch Pokémon characters in their own backyards or on the street using their mobile phone, location, and surroundings.

 What is VR?

-Virtual reality on the other hand completely takes over the world of the user, immersing them in a seemingly different dimension.
+Virtual reality, on the other hand, completely takes over the world of the user, immersing them in a seemingly different dimension.
 It takes users out of their world and drops them into a new one, completely designed by the technology.
 VR generally requires a headset of some kind to block out users’ original surroundings.
 It’s a new kind of interactive content, allowing users to be absorbed into the technology and engage in a more immersive way.